Percent Change Estimation in Large Scale Online Experiments: Introduction

-Percent change estimation has been largely discussed in the medical literature \cite{kaiser1989adjusting} and \cite{vickers2001use}, but it has not being carefully studied in the context of large scale online experiments.
-To my knowledge, \cite{kohavi2009controlled} is the only work discussing percent change estimation, and variance reduction techniques are not considered.
+Percent change estimation has been largely discussed in the medical literature \cite{kaiser1989adjusting} and \cite{vickers2001use}, but it has not been carefully studied in the context of large scale online experiments.
+To my knowledge, the only papers discussing percent change estimation for online experimentation are \cite{kohavi2009controlled} and \cite{chamandy2012estimating}.
+However, in each of these papers percent change is mentioned only as an extension of the primary methodology being discussed, and variance reduction techniques are not considered.

 In the medical context the percent change is generally computed between the post-period and the pre-period in the same patient.
-In online experiments experimenters often observe large day-to-day variability in the metrics of interests.
+Unfortunately, in online experiments there is often large day-to-day variability in the metrics of interest.
 As a result, the percent change between the pre-period and the post-period is generally not meaningful, and instead the focus is on the percent change between treatment and control in the post-period.
-However, even if there is no direct interest in the pre-period, the pre-period can be incorporated into the analysis as a baseline covariate to improve inference in the post-period.
+Even if there is no direct interest in the pre-period, \cite{deng2013improving} showed that the pre-period can be incorporated into the analysis as a baseline covariate to reduce variance in the post-period.

-The main contribution of this paper is a sensitive statistical method for percent change estimation in A/B experiments that leverages the pre-period.
-Specifically, I propose a new approach based on an objective Bayesian model to estimate the percent change in the post-period while controlling for a single pre-period covariate.
+In this paper I propose a sensitive statistical method for percent change estimation in A/B experiments that effectively leverages the pre-period information.
+Specifically, this new approach is based on a two-stage objective Bayesian model to estimate the percent change in the post-period while controlling for a single pre-period covariate.
 The resulting point estimates are substantially more precise, and the credible intervals (CIs) are up to 50\% tighter than CIs based on traditional methods that do not correct for pre-period covariates.

-Compared to classical methods, the advantages of using an objective Bayesian approach are threefold.
-First, propagation of uncertainty across different stages of the model is very natural in a Bayesian set up.
+Compared to classical methods, the advantages of using a Bayesian approach are two-fold.
+First, propagation of uncertainty across the two stages of the model is very natural in a Bayesian set up.
 Secondly, inference on an arbitrary function of the parameters is also straightforward.
 In this case, the function is the percent change between the two means.
-Finally, by using objective priors, the experimenter has a statistical procedure with good frequentist properties without having to elicit prior parameters.
+In addition, by using objective priors, the experimenter has a statistical procedure with good frequentist properties without having to elicit prior parameters.
+This allows the method to easily generalize to a variety of experiments and metrics.